 Below are some swaps and substitutions that can be made in this recipe:

-• Dark Baking Cocoa – I like to use the Hershey’s brand of dark baking cocoa, but you can also use black cocoa.
+- Dark Baking Cocoa – I like to use Hershey’s dark baking cocoa, but you can also use black cocoa or Dutch-processed cocoa powder.
 If you can’t find dark cocoa powder or don’t have any on hand, you can use regular unsweetened baking cocoa in its place.

 Substitutions & Swaps: Chocolate Buttercream